 How have families been affected?

-Families are facing severe risk of malnutrition due to COVID-19.
+Families in poverty are facing severe risk of malnutrition due to COVID-19.
 Parents who depend on daily work just to buy food cannot meet basic needs during government-mandated lockdowns.
-Child Champions are rallying to get food to the families in crisis.
-Your gift to the Children’s Crisis Fund will bring relief to our kids and their families who urgently need help.
+Child Champions are rallying to get food relief to the families in crisis.
+Your gift to the Children’s Crisis Fund will fight child hunger and bring relief to our kids and their families who urgently need help.

 How will I know if my child is impacted?